Autumn Flowering Camellia (Camellia sasanqua) A Complete Growing Guide

 When to prune Autumn flowering Camellia sasanquas

-The time to prune this type of Camellia is it has finished flowering.
+The time to prune this type of Camellia is after it has finished flowering.
 This is likely to be late December/January.
 Always pick a mild day for pruning.

 Deadheading Camellia will help to prolong the flowering display.

 You can prune this type of Camellia easily and shape it for garden displays.
 You can prune it into a standard shape, prune the lower branches to lift the canopy, train it against a wall and prune it to keep it to size in its allotted space.
+You can also prune and clip this type of Camellia into a hedge.

 It will also recover well from a hard renovative prune.
 If you inherit an overgrown or sickly C. sasanquas, hard prune it.